What is a "Christian"?

 1Pet.
 4:16 but if anyone suffers as a Christian, he is not to be ashamed, but is to glorify God in this name.

-But the gospel, as I know it, never came up in that place, that I can recall, not in direct teaching.
-They practiced a form of the social gospel promoted by their denomination, not at all a bad thing to do, and supported by scripture, but that is not the biblical Gospel, although some mainline churches state that it is.
+But the gospel, as I know it now6, never came up in that place, that I can recall, not in direct teaching.
+They practiced a form of the social gospel promoted by their denomination, not at all a bad thing to do, and supported by scripture, but that is not the complete biblical Gospel, although some mainline churches state that it is.

-I find that many people in the evangelical churches I have attended since then appear to have no awareness that this kind of substitution even goes on.
-And I have seen the surveys, Barna3 and others, pointing to a slide even in those churches in that direction.
+I find that many people in the evangelical churches I have attended since then appear to have no awareness that this kind of omission even goes on.
+And I have seen the surveys, Barna8 and others, pointing to a slide even in evangelical churches in that direction.
 More personally, my own present church recently left its original denomination of 60 years over related issues.
 My point is that the present-day meaning of the name “Christian” has become quite dilute.

 I began by asking "Did Jesus ever profess to be a Christian?"
-Well, I'm not sure that question even makes sense, but there is evidence that his followers of the period might not have, as Schnabel illustrates.
-The things I hear coming from these other churches, when I happen to be in a place to hear them, make my head spin.
+Well, I'm not sure that question even makes sense, but there is evidence that his followers of the period might not have, as Schnabel, Vickers, and Michaels illustrate.
+And then again it can be argued that they did.
+Some of the things I hear coming from these other churches, when I happen to be in a place to hear them, make my head spin.
 It can sound so "holy", and some of them are excellent at public prayer.
 But there can be very different kinds of communities claiming the same name.

 So why does this matter?
-I’m not sure.
+I’m not entirely sure.
 What’s in a name?
 Well, potentially a lot.
 Biblical names can be very important.
 But Roman/Latin names for categories of “troublemakers”?
-Maybe not as much.
+Possibly not as much.

 I wrote this article some time ago, but hesitated to publish it because I didn’t know where to go with it.
 I don’t find the name “Christian” to be a huge issue, but I do see it as possibly relating to another much greater issue.
 That, topic, however, will for this writer have to wait until I muster the nerve to write in full about it, although I have dropped related comments here and there.
 Backtrack in the threads (click “Return to thread”) to read the contexts.

 There is so much to consider and from which to learn.
-Such is the journey on the difficult path.
+Such is the journey of the difficult path.

 Schnabel, Eckhard J., Zondervan Exegetical Commentary on the New Testament: Acts, Zondervan, 2012, pp. 524-525.